 Using soil mix is important

-Why does one plant need heath soil when another will do fine with any old all-purpose planting soil mix?
+Why does such a plant need heath soil?
+Why will another type will do fine with any standard all-purpose soil mix?

-After months or years having grown in an often protected environment, each plant will suddenly find itself growing in a completely different universe.
+After months or years having grown in the nursery’s protected environment, each plant suddenly find itself growing in a very different universe.

-Moving out from the cuddling nursery where growth conditions are optimal, they’re going to have to adapt to their new “home”.
+Moving out from the cuddling garden center where growth conditions are optimal, they’re going to have to adapt to their new “home”.